-- Five minute time delay to start cooling operation when there is a call from the wall control.
+- Five minute time delay to start cooling or heating operation when there is a call from the user interface.
 To bypass this feature, momentarily short and release Forced Defrost pins. - Five minute compressor re-cycle delay on return from a brown-out condition. - See Tab le 7 for other delay information.